xgilarb/xrealtime-date-on-bash-terminal/README.md

 To terminate the script use ctrl+z (start using bash in terminal)

-Make sure to copy this entire block on [code.sh](code.sh) into your .bashrc file.
+Make sure to copy the entire block on [code.sh](code.sh) into your .bashrc file.
 Just put it on the bottom line,<br>
 so it doesn't interfere with other code<br>